oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

 > dynamically translate (or map) one data model to another one.*

 Devices and gateways can use JADN information models that are either known a-priori or bound at runtime.
 Once the IM is known, it is used by devices to serialize, deserialize and validate data, and by gateways to validate and translate data from one format to another.
-Security gateways can use the IM to detect and reject invalid data, whether generated maliciously or by accident.
+Security gateways can use the IM to filter out non-significant data and reject invalid data, whether generated maliciously or by accident.

 Numerous data definition languages are in use.
 JADN is not intended to replace any of them; it exists to serve as a Rosetta stone to facilitate translation among them.
-Starting with an information model and deriving multiple data models from it, as shown in
-RFC 3444, can provide more accurate results* than translating directly between separately-developed data models, whether the translation is done in a mesh or a hub topology.
+Starting with an information model and deriving multiple data models from it, as shown in RFC 3444, can provide more accurate results* than translating directly between separately-developed data models, in either a mesh or hub topology.

 *Note: See [[Transformations](#transform)] for a discussion of data model pitfalls and lossless round-trip translation.*